 Box 6.
 Enter payments made in the course of your trade or business to each physician or other supplier or provider of medical or health care services.
 Include payments made by medical and health care insurers under health, accident, and sickness insurance programs.
-For a corporation, list the corporation as the recipient rather than the individual providing the services.
+If payment is made to a corporation, list the corporation as the recipient rather than the individual providing the services.
 See Rev. Ruls.
 69-595, 1969-2 C.B.
 242, and 70-608, 1970-2 C.B.
 286.